 1. How to recognise that it might be time for aged care

-A general shift in you loved ones ability to cope independently with normal activities of daily living, such as cooking, cleaning, bathing, this is especially of concern when they run the risk of their health being compromised.
-However there are certain psycho-social behaviours that you should also look out for such as:
+A general shift in your loved one’s ability to cope independently with normal activities of daily living, such as cooking, cleaning, and bathing, is especially of concern when they run the risk of compromised health.
+However, there are certain psycho-social behaviours that you should also look out for, such as:

 - Generally depressed

-- Unwillingness to socialise, lack of interest in hobbies or activities
+- Unwillingness to socialise and lack of interest in hobbies or activities

 2. Needs assessment

 Make an appointment with NASC, an assessor will visit the home of your elderly relative to identify concerns and requirements.
 This may include a specialist geriatric assessment.
 If they are already hospitalised the assessment can happen at the hospital.

 Your needs assessor will help you devise a plan for the services required based on the assessment results and help you with a list of facilities with the correct care options.